 Here at PassMeFast, we do the hard work for you.
 Not only do we ensure that all of our instructors are ADI qualified and graded A or B, but we also interview them in person.
 We routinely ask for pupils to submit feedback directly relating to instructors whilst they are undertaking their courses, and we look to post-course reviews for a fuller picture.
 And once they’re part of the team, we stay in regular contact with them to ensure everything’s going right, and to make sure they’re keeping abreast of the latest developments in driving tuition—check out what our instructors think of the 2017 test changes, for example.
 We take the quality of our instructors seriously; so, too, should you.

-Keep up to date with everything that’s happening in the driving world with our blog.
+You can also keep up to date with everything that’s happening in the driving world with our blog.
 From the all new show me / tell me questions, to the rise of driverless cars, the deal with 8am driving tests and the closure of Failsworth test centre, we’ve got you covered .